The Blues Brothers: Albums, early gigs, character backgrounds

 In 1995, the Band collaborated with the Italian singer Zucchero Fornaciari, who had been invited to the event in memory of John Belushi's 46th birthday.
 After a concert together, they registered the videoclip of the Zucchero song "Per colpa di chi?" at the House of Blues.

 In 1997, an animated sitcom with Jake and Elwood was planned, but scrapped after only eight episodes were produced.
 Peter Aykroyd and Jim Belushi replaced their brothers as the voices of Elwood and Jake.

 To promote Blues Brothers 2000 (1998), Dan Aykroyd, Jim Belushi and John Goodman performed at the Super Bowl XXXI halftime show, along with ZZ Top and James Brown.
 The performance was preceded with a faux news report stating the Blues Brothers had escaped custody and were on their way to the Louisiana Superdome.

 Aykroyd has continued to be an active proponent of blues music and parlayed this avocation into foundation and partial ownership of the House of Blues franchise, a national chain of nightclubs.
 In Italy the franchise is now owned by Zucchero, who used the brand during the tour promoting his album Black Cat of 2016.

 Jim Belushi toured with the band for a short time as "Zee Blues", and recorded the album Blues Brothers and Friends: Live from Chicago's House of Blues with Dan Aykroyd.
 Jim would later reunite with Aykroyd to record yet another album, not as the Blues Brothers but as themselves: Belushi/Aykroyd – Have Love Will Travel (Big Men-Big Music).

 In 2004, the showband revue The Blues Brothers Revival premiered in Chicago.
 The story was about Elwood trying to rescue Jake from an eternity in limbo/purgatory.
 The revue was written and composed with approval and permission from both the John Belushi estate (including his widow, Judith Belushi-Pisano) and Dan Aykroyd.

 The Blues Brothers featuring Elwood and Zee regularly perform at House of Blues venues and various casinos across North America.
 They are usually backed by Jim Belushi's Sacred Hearts Band.
 The Original Blues Brothers Band tours the world regularly.
-The only original members still in the band are Steve Cropper and Lou Marini.
+Lou Marini currently is the only original member still in the band with the death of Steve Cropper in 2025.
 The lead singers are Bobby "Sweet Soul" Harden, Rob "The Honeydripper" Papparozi and Tommy "Pipes" McDonnel.
 They are occasionally joined by Eddie Floyd.

 Aykroyd most recently hosted a radio show as his character Elwood Blues on the weekly House of Blues Radio Hour, heard nationwide on the Dial Global Radio Network until 2017.
 It has now been succeeded by The Sam T. Blues Revue, which airs Wednesday nights on KHBT.

+In 2025, a new Blues Brothers live album titled The Lost Recordings was released with Z2 Comics.
+The recording was found on a tape hidden in Belushi's old briefcase and was released alongside an official graphic novel, written by Stella Aykroyd and Luke Pisano.